-Brian Head Resort is the premier ski resort in southern Utah with close proximity to National Parks; such as Cedar Breaks National Monument, Bryce National Park, and Zion National Park.
+Brian Head Resort is the premier ski resort in southern Utah with close proximity to National Parks; such as Cedar Breaks National Monument, Bryce Canyon National Park, and Zion National Park.
 It’s tucked high in the mountains surrounded by quant mountain towns, yet sits close in proximity to major metropolitan areas including Las Vegas, Saint George, and Southern California.
 With the highest base elevation in Utah at 9,600′, Brian Head offers guests an unforgettable experience that has a down-to-earth and family-friendly atmosphere while skiing on stunning vistas looking down at red rock giving a “top of the world feeling.”

 Origins of Brian Head Resort